 Questions About Great Lakes Beach Access

 Can the public walk my beach property on Lake Huron? – Yes.
-The public has access to walk the beach or shore line up to the Ordinary High Water Mark.
+The public has access to walk the beach or shoreline up to the Ordinary High Water Mark.

 Related Reading